thewca/tnoodle/README.md

 ### Overview

-Get a high level view of all the projects that comprise tnoodle by running
+Get a high level view of all the projects that comprise tnoodle by running:

     ./tmt graph --descriptions

 ### WCA Scramble Program

-When you're ready to develop, run the following and then visit <http://localhost:8080>
+When you're ready to develop, run the following and then visit <http://localhost:8080/scramble/>

     ./tmt make run -p wca